 Ms Housen is the Subject Area Leader with over 20 years experience teaching in secondary schools, FE and Sixth Form colleges.
 She has a BSc.
 (Hons.); Master in Teaching and PGCE.

 Mr Fuller is an experienced teacher of Health & Social Care.
 He also worked as a Public Service Lecturer and has experience in Youth Work.
 He has a BSc.
 (Hons.) in Social Sciences and PGCE.

 Ms Okpara is an experienced teacher with over 11 years of teaching Health & Social Care.
 She has a BSc. in Industrial Chemistry and MSc. in Educational Leadership.

 What do students say about the course?

 Throughout the BTEC course, students will develop their exam and assignment writing skills.
-As part of the course, students will take part in a variety of activities including visits, group assignments, presentations and observations.
+As part of the course, students will take part in a variety of activities including: work placement visits, group assignments, presentations and observations.
 A large amount of research work is required and students are expected to use a number of information sources such as textbooks, the internet, TV and newspapers.

-There is a 2 week work experience in the spring term to reinforce the student’s knowledge and understanding of health and social care settings.
+There is a 2 week block work experience placement in the spring term to successfully complete Unit 16, as well as, to reinforce the students’ knowledge and understanding of health and social care settings.